International student advisers

 - three dates and times at which you would be available to meet (in order of preference)

 - your full name and student ID number

 Providing us with this information will allow us to schedule your meeting efficiently.
 Most student meetings last approximately half an hour.
 Please indicate if you think you might need to meet for longer than half an hour so that we can ensure we are available.

-Please note your faculty may also contact you regarding your academic progression.
-You are required to comply with any faculty advice or warning which may include contacting a faculty adviser, completing a survey, attending an information session and/or writing a response to your faculty.
-However, you are still required to meet with an International Student Adviser.
+Please note that your faculty will contact you regarding academic progression if you have been places on the register.
+You are required to comply with any faculty advice or warning and this may include a requirement to contact a faculty adviser, completing a survey, attending an information session and/or writing a formal response to your faculty.

 Sponsored international students have an additional responsibility to ensure that their enrolment is in accordance with the conditions of their sponsorship.